-Kestra Investment Services, LLC (“Kestra Investment”) (CRD# 42046) has many different complaints filed by FINRA (Financial Industry Regulatory Authority), state regulatory organizations, and investors such as yourself.
+Kestra Investment Services, LLC (“Kestra Investment”) (CRD# 42046) has faced numerous complaints filed by FINRA (Financial Industry Regulatory Authority), state regulatory organizations, and investors.
+If you suffered investment losses at Kestra, you may have legal options to recover your money through FINRA arbitration, even if your account agreement includes an arbitration clause.

-At the Law Offices of Robert Wayne Pearce, we have investigated Kestra Investment, its regulatory and customer complaints, and have also represented investors with claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.
+At the Law Offices of Robert Wayne Pearce, we have thoroughly investigated Kestra Investment’s regulatory history and customer complaints.
+We represent investors with claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.
+Many victims don’t realize they can pursue compensation for unsuitable investments, excessive fees, or misrepresented risks—but time limits apply.

 Can I Sue Kestra Investment Services, LLC?